ETFdb Logo

 “According to CryptoQuant data, the decline in the past two days may be dominated by short-term holders.
 On the 5th and 6th, a total of 11.76k “young” BTC held for less than 3 months flowed into the exchange," journalist Colin Wu commented.

-Of course, if the sell-off pressure eventually subsides and bullishness re-enters the market, traders can also look at playing the ProShares Bitcoin ETF (BITO ).
+Of course, if the sell-off pressure eventually subsides and bullishness re-enters the market, traders can also look at playing the ProShares Bitcoin ETF (BITO A+).
 Rather than getting exposure to bitcoin itself, the fund invests in bitcoin futures.

 Bitcoin Price Change